Tied Test: Australia 1st innings

 Norm O'Neill made 181 in 401 minutes.
 Australia were all out for 505, a lead of 52.

 West Indies 2nd innings

-Alan Davidson took 6–87 and West Indies made 284, setting Australia a target of 233 runs to win.
+Alan Davidson took 6/87 and West Indies made 284, setting Australia a target of 233 runs to win.

 Australia 2nd innings

-Davidson and Australian captain Richie Benaud set an Australian 7th-wicket partnership record of 134 in matches against the West Indies.
+Davidson and captain Richie Benaud set an Australian 7th-wicket partnership record of 134 in matches against the West Indies.

 Last over

-Wes Hall was bowling, with the clock showing 5:56 pm.
-Australia stood at 227–7, needing six runs to win from the 8-ball over (the standard for tests in Australia at the time) with three wickets in hand.
+Wes Hall was bowling, with the clock showing 5:56 p.m.
+Australia stood at 227/7, needing six runs to win from the 8-ball over (the standard for tests in Australia at the time) with three wickets in hand.